joon-huh/joon-huh.github.io/_pages/about.md

 Research Interest
 ---
 My current research interests are broadly in the intersection of machine learning, game theory and economics.
+For more details, see my [publications](https://joon-huh.github.io/publications/).